ContainerSolutions/registry-tooling/README.md

 If the registry address is already resolvable, omit the `--add-host` flag to prevent `/etc/hosts` being edited.

-## Installing a Secure Reigstry on Kubernetes
+## Installing a Secure Registry on Kubernetes

 Whilst there is an existing [cluster addon to start a registry](https://github.com/kubernetes/kubernetes/tree/master/cluster/addons/registry),